 Frightening “before” and “after” duct photos may make great discount coupon photos but chances are rare that your ducts are in bad shape.
 If your ducts are seriously filthy enough to require it to be cleaned, then you should clean the entire HVAC system (more on that later), not just the ducts themselves.

 Please understand that duct cleaning uses specialized tools to agitate and dislodge dirt in the ducts to make the dirt and other contaminants increasingly loose and airborne before they are vacuumed out.
-Sometimes the ducts are cut for tool access and needs to be carefully resealed.
-Then a powerful vacuum system is used to remove the loosened dirt and contaminants.
+It is not advisable to try to clean your air ducts yourself.
+Sometimes the ducts are cut for tool access and need to be carefully resealed.
+Then a powerful vacuum system is used to remove the air duct contamination.
 If this is not done properly you can do more harm than good.

-For example, if the vacuum hose/containment system is not sealed tightly and exhausting contaminants to the outside, or if a HEPA filtration system is not used in an interior vacuum system, you can wind up releasing dirt and contaminants into your home’s interior.
-As part of the duct cleaning process, your ducts may have service holes cut into it for tool or vacuum hose access that may not be properly sealed after use, or HVAC system components could be taken apart and damaged or not reinstalled properly, and so on.
+For example, if the vacuum hose/containment system is not sealed tightly and is exhausting contaminants to the outside, or if a HEPA filtration system is not used in an interior vacuum system, you can wind up releasing dirt and contaminants into your home’s interior.
+As part of the duct cleaning process, your ducts may have service holes cut into it for tool or vacuum hose access that may not be properly sealed after use.
+Or, HVAC system components could be taken apart and damaged or not reinstalled properly, and so on.

-So how do you minimize risk?
-Well, start by selecting and using a qualified contractor.
-Duct and HVAC system cleaning performed properly and by a NADCA (National Air Duct Cleaning Association) trained and certified operator has the best chance of being done safely.
+Start by selecting and using a qualified contractor.
+Duct and HVAC system cleaning that is performed by someone who is trained and certified by the National Air Duct Cleaning Association (NADCA) has the best chance of being done safely.

 According to NADCA, the major trade association for contractors doing air duct/HVAC system cleaning, its members need to have at least one certified Air Systems Cleaning Specialist (ASCS) on staff and they are responsible to clean and restore a customer’s HVAC system accordance with the association’s standards and guidelines.
-Of course NADCA certification is no guarantee of a problem free experience but it does at least improve your chances.
-I would not have my home’s ducts cleaned without the contractor being NADCA certified.

-NADCA recommends duct cleaning as part of an overall HVAC system cleaning that includes replacing / cleaning the air filter, cleaning grilles and diffusers, checking drain pans and drain lines for proper drainage, checking the heat exchanger and cooling coils, grills, furnace air plenum, blower motor, etc. They provide a useful Checklist for Residential Consumers that explains their recommended process in more detail.
+NADCA recommends duct cleaning as part of an overall HVAC system cleaning that includes cleaning and replacing the air filter, cleaning grilles and diffusers, checking drain pans and drain lines for proper drainage, checking the heat exchanger and cooling coils, grills, furnace air plenum, blower motor, etc. They provide a useful checklist for residential consumers that explains their recommended process in more detail.

 According to NADCA the following items should be covered in a HVAC cleaning service: